-This kind of passion to reach the world with the gospel of Jesus Christ through local churches has characterized our movement from the early days until now.
+This kind of passion to reach the world with the gospel of Jesus Christ through local churches has characterized GCC from the early days until now.

 In the summer of 1970, a group of college-age young people got on an old school bus and shared the gospel of Jesus Christ on five college campuses throughout the southwestern U.S. Through their efforts, many people received the gift of eternal life and several fellowships were formed over the next few years.

-In the 1970s, the movement had no national organization, no national structure, and no central leader.
-Jesus Christ was exalted as the Leader of His church and of the movement.
+In the 1970s, we had no national organization, no national structure, and no central leader.
+Jesus Christ was exalted as the Leader of His church.
 There was no doctrinal statement or agreed upon articles of association; the Bible alone was the guide.
-Yet, there was a unity based upon four factors: a common love for Christ and the Scriptures, a zeal to fulfill the Great Commission through the New Testament Church; a devotion to a covenant love and unity that went beyond the local church; and a committment to meet together nationally and regionally as pastors and as churches at conferences.
-The present-day summertime GCC Pastors Conference, and the Christmastime Faithwalkers conference are both designed to capture the spirit of those early conferences, and to continue imparting the vision, mission, and values of the movement.
+Yet, there was a unity based upon four factors: a common love for Christ and the Scriptures; a zeal to fulfill the Great Commission through the New Testament Church; a devotion to a covenant love and unity that went beyond the local church; and a commitment to meet together nationally and regionally as pastors and as churches at conferences.
+The present-day summertime GCC Pastors Conference is designed to capture the spirit of those early conferences, and to continue imparting the vision, mission, and values of GCC.

-In the late 1980s and early 1990s, the movement experienced another period of growth.
+In the late 1980s and early 1990s, GCC experienced another period of growth.
 The majority of the new churches were planted in U.S. communities, rather than college campuses.
 The community churches were started mostly with college graduates in cities that were near campus locations.

 Also during this time, a significant change was made by GCC leaders in their approach to leadership.
 Although they had always promoted the importance of humility and leaders being servants, in the late 1980s and early 1990s, GCC leaders put a greater emphasis on servant leadership, personal and organizational accountability, unity with the body of Christ, and responding humbly to criticisms.
 During this time GCC pastors pursued reconciliation with former members through Project Care and wrote the Errors and Weaknesses paper in 1991, in which wrong practices and imbalanced teachings from the past were acknowledged.
 This chapter in Great Commission Churches' history is another example that shows that the grace of our Lord Jesus Christ is far greater than the sins, failures, and weaknesses of men.